ts-type-makeup/superstruct-ts-transformer/README.md

 ### You can't use `tsc`

-Because `tsc` doesn't support custom transformers.
-It's not a big deal, actually, since this package is meant to be used in an application environment, and then mean you'll be using `webpack` with `ts-loader`, `ts-node` and other stuff which has the API to inject a loader into.
+You need to use [ttypescript](`https://github.com/cevek/ttypescript`), because `tsc` doesn't support custom transformers.

 ### Module target should be `CommonJS`, `ES2015` and `ESNext`

 You can't use other module targets.
-Also not a show stopper, haven't seen anyone using `UMD` or `AMD` in a while.
+Also not a show stopper, haven't seen anyone using `UMD` or `AMD` for applications.

 ### It's only JSON validation